 - In the comments for Part 1 of these Insights, lots of members shared their long-time workflow for dealing with this problem.
 Break up your initial color balancing adjustments into two nodes.
 It’s a good way of solving this problem but at the cost of extra nodes and complexity to your Node Graphs.

-- Another common suggestion was to follow up your color balancing adjustments in the color wheels with a Y-only move in the Primary Bars.
+- Another common suggestion was to follow up on your color balancing adjustments in the color wheels with a Y-only move in the Primary Bars.
 You’ll see that solution in action, plus my thoughts on why it’s not always appropriate.

 - Finally, I found a 100% solid workaround.
 It involves using Curves to solve color balance issues.
 Follow up the curves adjustment with a Master Wheel adjustment in the same node—and you get the same behavior as on a control surface.

-As always, leave your comments, thoughts and suggestions below!
+As always, leave your comments, thoughts, and suggestions below!